thetacola/elon_sort/README.md

 ### Elon sort
-will remove elements at random and delcare that the list is sorted
+will remove elements at random and declare that the list is sorted